1995parham/elievim/README.md

 return a string `<cmd>PackerUpdate<CR>` as rhs. lhs is `<leader>pu>`, `opts(noremap,silent,'Packer update')` generate options table `{noremap = true,silent = true, desc = 'Packer Update' }`.
-for some vim mode remap. not need use `cmd` function. oh maybe you will be confused what is `<cmd>` check `:h <cmd>` you will get answer
+For some vim mode remap. not need use `cmd` function. oh maybe you will be confused what is `<cmd>` check `:h <cmd>` you will get answer

 ```lua